-Located 1,100 km from Riyadh, in North-West Saudi Arabia, AlUla is a place of extraordinary natural and human heritage.
-The vast area, covering 22,561km², includes a lush oasis valley, towering sandstone mountains and ancient cultural heritage sites dating back thousands of years to when the Lihyan and Nabataean kingdoms reigned.
+Located 1,100 km from Riyadh, in Saudi Arabia's North-West, AlUla is a place of extraordinary natural and human heritage.
+This vast area, covering 22,561 square kilometers, includes an oasis valley, towering sandstone mountains, and ancient cultural heritage sites dating back thousands of years to the Lihyan and Nabataean kingdoms.

 Current research also suggests Hegra was the most southern outpost of the Roman Empire after conquering the Nabataeans in 106 CE.

-In addition to Hegra, AlUla is home to a fascinating historical and archaeological sites such as: Ancient Dadan, the capital of the Dadan and Lihyan Kingdoms, which is considered one of the most developed 1st-millennium BCE cities of the Arabian Peninsula; thousands of ancient rock art sites and inscriptions at Jabal Ikmah; Old Town, a labyrinth of more than 900 mudbrick homes developed from at least the 12th century, and Hijaz Railway and Hegra Fort, key sites in the story and conquests of Lawrence of Arabia.
+In addition to the Hegra, AlUla is home to fascinating historical and archaeological sites such as: Ancient Dadan, the capital of the Dadan and Lihyan kingdoms, which is considered one of the most developed cities on the Arabian Peninsula in the 1st millennium BCE; thousands of ancient rock art and inscription sites at Jabal Ikmah; the Old City, a labyrinth of more than 900 mud-brick houses developed since at least the 12th century, and the Hijaz Railway and Hegra Fort, key sites in the history and conquests of Lawrence of Arabia.